 Discount rates represent the current market assessment of the risks specific to respective CGU, taking into consideration the time value of money as well as individual risks.
 The discount rate calculation is based on the specific circumstances of respective CGU and is derived from its weighted average cost of capital (WACC).
 The WACC considers both debt and equity.
 The cost of equity is derived from the expected return on investment by the Group investors.
 The cost of debt is based on the interest bearing borrowings.
-Specific risks are incorporated by applying individual based on publicly available market data.
-Discount rate before tax is 10.2-12.0%.
+Specific risks are incorporated by applying individual beta factors.
+The beta factors are evaluated annually based on publicly available market data.
+Discount rate before tax is approximately 10-13%.